Diego Rivera: Membership in AMORC

 In 1926, Rivera became a member of AMORC, the Ancient Mystical Order Rosae Crucis, an occult organization founded by American occultist Harvey Spencer Lewis.
-In 1926, Rivera was among the founders of AMORC's Mexico City lodge, called Quetzalcoatl after an ancient indigenous god.
+In 1926, Rivera was among the founders of AMORC's Mexico City lodge, called Quetzalcoatl after the pre-Columbian deity.
 He painted an image of Quetzalcoatl for the local temple.

 In 1954, Rivera tried to be readmitted into the Mexican Communist Party.
-He had been expelled in part because of his support of Trotsky, who had been exiled and assassinated years before in Mexico.
+He had been expelled in part because of his support of Trotsky, who had been exiled to Mexico and assassinated there in 1940.
 Rivera was required to justify his AMORC activities.
 At the time, the Mexican Communist Party excluded persons involved in Freemasonry, and regarded AMORC as suspiciously similar to Freemasonry.
 Rivera told his questioners that, by joining AMORC, he wanted to infiltrate a typical "Yankee" organization on behalf of Communism.
-However, he also claimed that AMORC was "essentially materialist, insofar as it only admits different states of energy and matter, and is based on ancient Egyptian occult knowledge from Amenhotep IV and Nefertiti."
+However, he also claimed that AMORC was "essentially materialist, insofar as it only admits different states of energy and matter, and is based on ancient Egyptian occult knowledge from Amenhotep IV and Nefertiti".

 Representation in other media

 Diego Rivera has been portrayed in several films.
 He was played by Rubén Blades in Cradle Will Rock (1999), by Alfred Molina in Frida (2002), and (in a brief appearance) by José Montini in Eisenstein in Guanajuato (2015).

-Barbara Kingsolver's novel, The Lacuna features Rivera, Kahlo, and Leon Trotsky as major characters.
-An important scene of the Netflix television series Sense8 (Episode S1E8 Death Doesn't Let You Say Goodbye, broadcast in 2015) is played in the Anahuacalli Museum, called “Diego Rivera Museum” by the Lito character.
+Barbara Kingsolver's novel, The Lacuna features Rivera, Kahlo, and Trotsky as major characters.
+An important scene of the Netflix television series Sense8 (season 1, episode 8: "Death Doesn't Let You Say Goodbye", broadcast in 2015) is played in the Anahuacalli Museum, called "Diego Rivera Museum" by the Lito character.
 He and his co-sensate, Nomi, discuss about Rivera sitting in front of what is supposed to be a sketch of Rivera's Man at the Crossroads mural for the Rockefeller Center, destroyed in 1933 by Rockefeller.